ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

-In the following, we consider the possible ways that Issuers can leverage their position to try and reduce the size of the anonymity sets to which Clients belong, often by segregating users.
+In the following, we consider the possible ways that Issuers can leverage their position to try and reduce the size of the anonymity sets to which Clients belong, often by segregating Clients.
 For each case, we provide mitigations that the Privacy Pass ecosystem must implement to prevent these actions.

 ## Metadata Privacy Implications